Experience and Expertise

 All ground transportation between the designated starting and finishing point of your Fresco Tour is provided.
 We will help facilitate information for your travel arrangements prior to and after the tour start and finish.

 Airfare to and from Spain, airport taxes / departure fees, visas, gratuities or tips, items of personal nature - laundry, phone, luggage surplus charges, medical expenses, bar, etc.

 What is the weather like on Camino de Santiago Tour?

 Fresco Tours Camino de Santiago Tour covers the last 160 km of the Camino in the Northwest region called Galicia.
-Here we enjoy a more temperate climate than other parts of the Camino de Santiago and in July and August the heat is not overwhelming like it can be on the plains of Castilla y Leon.
+Here we enjoy a more temperate climate, and it is generally cooler than other parts of the Camino de Santiago and Spain in the summer.

 For current and average monthly temperatures of Santiago de Compostela in Galicia, please click below: